 Water

 The watering guide for this plant is you have to water it when the soil is dry, about once a week, making sure to check the soil for moisture before watering.
-The best time to water them it’s in the morning, so you can give time for the plant to absorb the moisture throughout the day.
+The best time to water them is in the morning, so you can give time for the plant to absorb the moisture throughout the day.
 If you happen to overwater it, don’t worry because it is fairly tolerant of occasional over-watering.

 Temperature